Rent safe and private dog parks hosted by locals

 What exactly is a dog show?

-The more closely a dog’s appearance and temperament match breed expectations, the greater their chances of producing healthy, predictable puppies!
+The more closely a dog’s appearance and temperament match breed expectations, the greater their chances of producing predictable puppies!
+Though the sport has grown legs of its own over the years, prioritizing good breeding stock was the original motivation for conformation standards.

 What dogs can enter a dog show?